mmbmf1/mmbmf1/README.md

 **What I work on:**

 - **System Architecture**: Designing and implementing scalable APIs and database systems
-- **Technical Leadership**: Mentoring developers and leading projects from requirements to deployment
+- **Technical Leadership**: Helping to mentor junior developers and helping to lead projects from requirements to deployment
 - **Cross-Application Integration**: Building unified data platforms and real-time synchronization
 - **Process Automation**: Streamlining business operations across multiple departments
-- **Full-Stack Development**: applications serving enterprise users

 **Recent Achievements:**

-- Part of the the team that led development of PAID system with full user adoption across project coordinators
 - Architected successful cross-application integration for streamlined workflows
-- Part of team that built central API platform serving as unified data source for all applications
+- Part of a team that automated invoice creation for interal billing software
-- Helping mentor junior developers while maintaining high code quality standards
 - Automated business processes for Funding, Regulatory, and Billing teams

 ## Technical Posts